Highpoint2000/webserver-scanner/README.md

 <summary>History</summary>

 ### v4.2b (FMDX Webserver 1.4.0(a) / FMDX Connector 2.0a compatible Version)

+- All the code for using the screenshot function through the DX-Alert plugin has been removed

+Important note: Due to the diverse uses of the web server, especially the scanner, this function cannot currently be reliably implemented!

+### v4.2a (FMDX Webserver 1.4.0(a) / FMDX Connector 2.0a compatible Version)

 Fixed an issue with frequency restoration:
 - The correct frequency is now restored when connecting to the web server and when stopping the scanner